codahale/lockstitch/design.md

 state ← BLAKE3::Update(state, [operation])
 ```

-Having begun, an operation may update the protocol's state with operation-specific data.
+Having begun, an operation may update the protocol's state with operation-specific data or replace
+it entirely.

 Once an operation is complete, the protocol's state is updated with the operation's 1-byte code with
 the MSB set and the number of bytes processed in the operation encoded as a 64-bit little-endian